idxbroker/wordpress-plugin/readme.txt

 * Improved acceptable Omnibar values.

 = 1.2.0 =
 * Added two types of Omnibar Widgets to the plugin under Appearance > Widgets and as shortcodes.
-To refresh the cities, counties, and zipcodes for this widget, hit the Refresh Plugin Options button under the Settings tab of the IDX Broker plugin.
+To refresh the cities, counties, and zipcodes for this widget, hit the Refresh Plugin Options button under the Settings tab of the IMPress for IDX Broker plugin.
 Cities, Counties, and Zipcodes are all active ones on the account.

 = 1.1.7 =
 * Fix savedLink page tile issue.